 Food provides nutrient molecules, which are used as building blocks or for energy.
-It takes energy to maintain the organization of the cell and of the organism.
+It takes energy to maintain the organization of the cell and the organism itself.
 Some nutrient molecules are broken down completely to provide the energy necessary to convert other nutrient molecules into the parts and products of cells.
-The term metabolism describes all the chemical reactions that occur within a cell.
+The breakdown of food is a component of our metabolism, or the sum of all the chemical reactions that occur within a cell or organism.

 Figure 1.3 Humans and other animals must acquire energy.

-All life, including humans (a) and other animals, such as this mongoose (b), must acquire energy to survive.
+All life, including humans (a) and other animals, such as this eagle (b), must acquire energy to survive.
 The method by which organisms acquire energy is dependent on the species.